SciRooPlot/SciRooPlot/README.md

   plot[1].AddData("folder1/histName2", "inputGroupA", "myLable2");
   //...

-  // now I want to have exact same plot, but with some additional data points
+  // now we want to have exact same plot, but with some additional data points
-  // this can be helpful to avoid useless code duplication Plot plot2(plot, "myPlot2", "myPlotGroup2");
+  // this can be helpful to avoid code duplication Plot plot2(plot, "myPlot2", "myPlotGroup2");
   plot2[1].AddData("graphName1", "inputGroupB", "more data");